 - Stuff it inside a tortilla to make BBQ-style slow cooker pulled chicken tacos.

-- Layer it on chips for slow cooker BBQ chicken nachos (or how about BBQ Chicken PINEAPPLE Nachos?)
+- Layer it on chips for slow cooker BBQ chicken nachos.

-- Following the thinking above: BBQ chicken over these crispy Baked Fries.
+- Following the thinking above: BBQ chicken over these crispy Baked French Fries or Sweet Potato Wedges.
 YAS.